 - Breast Cancer Fact Sheet — Use this fact sheet to educate your partners and communities.
 The fact sheet provides information and statistics on the breast cancer burden in Indiana.

-- Indiana Cancer Facts and Figures 2019-2020: Breast Cancer — Provides current statistics and information on breast cancer in Indiana in convenient PDF form.
+- American Cancer Society Cancer Facts and Figures: Breast Cancer — Provides current statistics and information on breast cancer in Indiana in convenient PDF form.
 This can be linked to documents, or used on websites, in presentations, or through social media.

 Additional and online resources:

 - Susan G. Komen of Central Indiana

 - American Cancer Society

 - Centers for Disease Control and Prevention- Breast Cancer

 - National Cancer Institute- Breast Cancer information for patients